ADHD Burnout in Mothers: Signs, Causes and Recovery

 This is one of the most common questions mothers ask, and the honest answer is that the two can look remarkably similar, and they can coexist.
 Both involve low mood, exhaustion, difficulty coping, and withdrawal from things that used to matter.

 A mother can have both.
-And many women who are diagnosed with ADHD only discover it because they sought help for what they assumed was postnatal depression, only to find that the standard treatments, antidepressants, CBT, talking therapy, helped partially but did not touch the underlying pattern.
+And many women who are diagnosed with ADHD only discover it because they sought help for what they assumed was postnatal depression, only to find that the standard treatments, antidepressants, CBT, and talking therapy, helped partially but did not touch the underlying pattern.
 If that experience feels familiar, it is worth exploring whether the ADHD layer is part of the picture.

 Three-phase recovery framework for ADHD burnout in motherhood: Crisis, Problem-solving, and Application phases